adamarla/find-political-donors/README.md

 reports.

 Dependencies -

   To Run
-  - Gradle 4.1 (lesser might also work, but I haven't tried)
+  - Gradle 4.1
-  - Java 1.8 runtime
+  - Java 8 runtime

   To Compile
+  - Gradle 4.1 (earlier might also work, but I haven't tried)
   - Kotlin 1.1.50 (or later)
+  - JDK 1.8

 Run Instructions -

+  To Run -
-  The run script is properly configured
+  The run script is configured to run from top-level project directory ./run.sh

-  ./run.sh
+  To Test -
+  Test script has been modified to work as shown cd insight_testsuite
+  ./run_tests.sh